wso2/docs-ei/en/streaming-integrator/docs/guides/consuming-messages.md

 To create a Siddhi application with the source configuration defined inline, follow the steps below.

-1. Open the Streaming Integrator Studio and start creating a new Siddhi application.
+1. Open the Streaming Integrator Tooling and start creating a new Siddhi application.
 For more information, see [Creating a Siddhi Application](../develop/creating-a-Siddhi-Application.md).

 2. Enter a name for the Siddhi application as shown below.<br/>
    `@App:name("<Siddhi_Application_Name>)`<br/>e.g., `@App:name("SalesTotalsApp")`<br/>